lehnertu/LiberaDigit500-OPCUA/README.md

 - Provides an OPC-UA server at TCP/IP port 10001.
 - Access to device is handled via the internal MCI facility.
+- The data stream created from the pulse processing is intercepted, the last received data block is available through the server.

 # Project status